By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• Surgical patients with mental health comorbidities show medical complexity rates 34–78% higher across multiple markers (chronic disease, medication burden, psychiatric history) than standard surgical populations
+• Surgical patients with mental health comorbidities show medical complexity rates across multiple markers including chronic disease, medication burden, and psychiatric history according to the University Hospitals Connor Whole Health study

 • Music therapy in this cohort appears to serve a risk-stratification function, concentrating interventions where clinical need is highest, rather than a universal enhancement

-• Perioperative protocols must integrate psychiatric assessment, psychotropic medication management, and liaison psychiatry support to optimize outcomes in this growing surgical demographic
+• The study findings suggest perioperative protocols must integrate psychiatric assessment, psychotropic medication management, and liaison psychiatry support to optimize outcomes

 Frequently asked questions